xwal/awesome-stars/topics.md

 - [saoudrizwan/DynamicJSON](https://github.com/saoudrizwan/DynamicJSON) - Access JSON properties dynamically like JavaScript using Swift 4.2's new @dynamicMemberLookup feature
 - [DaveWoodCom/XCGLogger](https://github.com/DaveWoodCom/XCGLogger) - A debug log framework for use in Swift projects.
 Allows you to log details to the console (and optionally a file), just like you would have with NSLog() or print(), but with additional information, su
 - [eddiekaiger/SwiftyAttributes](https://github.com/eddiekaiger/SwiftyAttributes) - A Swifty API for attributed strings
-- [pqrs-org/Karabiner-Elements](https://github.com/pqrs-org/Karabiner-Elements) - Karabiner-Elements is a powerful utility for keyboard customization on macOS Sierra (10.12) or later.
+- [pqrs-org/Karabiner-Elements](https://github.com/pqrs-org/Karabiner-Elements) - Karabiner-Elements is a powerful tool for customizing keyboards on macOS
 - [nikitavoloboev/config](https://github.com/nikitavoloboev/config) - Apps/CLIs/configs I use on macOS/iOS.
 Fish, Karabiner, Cursor..
 - [Tencent/MMKV](https://github.com/Tencent/MMKV) - An efficient, small mobile key-value storage framework developed by WeChat.
 Works on Android, iOS, macOS, Windows, and POSIX.
 - [NSHipster/nshipster.com](https://github.com/NSHipster/nshipster.com) - A journal of the overlooked bits in Objective-C, Swift, and Cocoa.